UXSoc/training-modules/README.md

 #### Want to make a module?
 Check out *.hidden*

 ### About
+Please star this in the upper right so we can gauge interest. ⤴️

 Made with :heart: and :sweat: by Jonathan Burns of User Experience Society

-# Save
-After editing modules, run `npm run backup`, then commit and push either from Webstorm or the terminal.